chrisfarnham/diceandclocks/README.md

 ### Skyjedi's SWRPG dice roller

-Skyjedi's (SWRPG dice roller)[https://dice.skyjedi.com/], which my regular roleplaying group has used for almost a year during covid, was a direct inspiration for this app.
+Skyjedi's [SWRPG dice roller](https://dice.skyjedi.com/), which my regular roleplaying group has used for almost a year during covid, was a direct inspiration for this app.
 My main motivation was that wanting a shared virtual dice roller like this one but for Blades in the Dark.